Slow persuasion: Model

 \section{Model}

 Our model is a stochastic game in continuous time.
-There is a principal and an agent.
-At each moment, the agent and principal take respective actions $a_t$ and $\lambda_t$.
-Flow payoffs depend on the agent's action $a_t$ and on the state $p_t$.
-The principal's action $\lambda_t$ affects the stochastic evolution of the state $p_t$.
-In particular, $\lambda_t$ is the rate at which public information is permitted to arrive, and $p_t$ is the common belief, which evolves according to Bayes's rule.
+The players are a \emph{decision-maker} and a \emph{sender,} who take respective actions $a_t$ and $\lambda_t$ in each period $t \in \R_+$.
+Flow payoffs depend on the decision-maker's action $a_t$ and on the state variable $p_t$.
+The sender's action $\lambda_t$ affects the stochastic evolution of $p_t$.
+In particular, $\lambda_t$ is the rate at which public information arrives, and $p_t$ is the common belief, which evolves according to Bayes's rule.